MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

 **Hopping windows** are windows whose duration is an integer multiple of their period.
 This creates fixed-size windows that may overlap, with records belonging to multiple windows.

 {{< note >}}
 In some systems, these are called "sliding windows".
-Materialize reserves that term for a different use case, discussed below.
+Materialize reserves that term for a.
 {{< /note >}}

 Here we specify a hopping window that has the period `PERIOD_MS` and covers `INTERVALS` number of intervals: